RexanWONG/text-behind-image/api/README.md

     ## Why a Separate API?

-    While Next.js provides API routes, there are several reasons for implementing a separate Express.js API for this project:
+    A separate Express.js API is implemented for this project to address limitations in the current browser-based implementation:

-    1. **Performance**: Image processing tasks can be computationally intensive.
-By offloading these tasks to a separate API, we prevent blocking the main Next.js server, ensuring better performance for other parts of the application.
+    1. **Offload Computation**: The current implementation relies on the browser for all computation, which can be resource-intensive.
+A separate API allows these tasks to be performed server-side.

-    2. **Scalability**: A separate API allows for independent scaling of the image processing service, which can be crucial as the application grows.
+    2. **Performance**: Image processing is computationally expensive.
+An API offloads this work from the client, improving overall application performance.

-    3. **File System Access**: Next.js API routes have limitations when it comes to file system operations, especially in serverless environments.
-A separate Express.js API provides more flexibility for file handling, which is essential for image processing tasks.
+    3. **Scalability**: A dedicated API enables independent scaling of image processing services as the application grows.

-    4. **Long-Running Processes**: Some image processing tasks may take longer than the typical timeout limits set by serverless functions or Next.js API routes.
-A separate API allows for better handling of these long-running processes.
+    4. **Broader Compatibility**: Server-side processing ensures the application works across various devices and browsers, regardless of their computational capabilities.

-    5. **Dependency Management**: The image processing libraries used (like `@imgly/background-removal-node` and `canvas`) may have specific system requirements that are easier to manage in a separate Node.js environment.
+    5. **Resource Management**: Certain image processing libraries and operations are better suited for a controlled server environment than a browser context.

     ## Running the API